Zingle/rest-api-documentation/error_codes.md

 2609 | Invalid sort direction specified.
 Valid sort directions are 'asc' and 'desc'. | 2610 | Invalid phone number search pattern.
 Valid search patterns contain only numbers and asterisks | 2611 | Invalid page_size requested.
 Valid page_sizes must be greater than 0 and less than 1000 | 2612 | Invalid value specified for is_global.
-Value must be 'true' or 'false' | 2700 | Account not found | The account you're trying to access doesn't exist 2800 | Service not found | The service you're trying to access doesn't exist 2801 | Invalid service plan | The service plan you've speficified isn't valid
+Value must be 'true' or 'false' |
+2613 | You must include the HTTP header x-zingle-contact-id for this request 2614 | You need account-class access to use this resource 2615 | The contact specified in the x-zingle-contact-id header does not have access to the requested resource 2700 | Account not found | The account you're trying to access doesn't exist 2800 | Service not found | The service you're trying to access doesn't exist 2801 | Invalid service plan | The service plan you've speficified isn't valid